Vanilla Ice: Live album, Cool as Ice, and tours

-Mind Blowin, music break and drug abuse (1994–1996)
+Mind Blowin, music break and drug abuse (1993–1996)

-After almost non-stop touring for the previous three years, Ice took a break from music in 1993 and began competing in jet skiing. as well as resuming Motocross racing.
+In 1993, Ice toured Eastern Europe again and premiered songs off his upcoming album in St. Petersburg, Russia in front of President Boris Yeltsin.
+After almost non-stop touring for the previous three years, Ice took a break from music and began competing in jet skiing, as well as resuming Motocross racing.

-By 1994, Ice received less publicity and faded from the public spotlight.
 After becoming more interested with the Rastafari movement, Ice became a vegetarian, grew dreadlocks and talked more openly about smoking cannabis.
+Ice then began work on his next album, although by this time he received less publicity and faded from the public spotlight.
 On March 22, 1994, Ice released his second studio album, Mind Blowin'.
 Reviews were unfavorable.
 Entertainment Weekly reviewer James Bernard called the album "more clunky than funky".
 Allrovi reviewer Stephen Thomas Erlewine wrote that "There isn't a single moment that establishes a distinct musical identity, and the whole thing is rather embarrassing."

 At around this time, Ice began using ecstasy, cocaine and heroin.
 During periods of heavy drug use, Ice received many tattoos from artist acquaintances.
 According to Ice, he "was in [his] binge days.
 [He] didn't even realize how many [he] was getting".
 Ice attempted suicide with a heroin overdose on July 4, 1994, but was revived by his friends.
 After being revived, Ice decided that it was time to change his lifestyle.
 As a symbol of his attempt to begin anew, he got a tattoo of a leaf on his stomach.
 After expanding his Mind Blowin tour overseas in 1995, Ice sold his estate in California and took a break from music, rather focusing on motocrossing and jet skiing in Florida.
 By the summer, Ice was the world's No. 6-ranked sit-down jet ski racer, competing nearly every weekend and earning a Kawasaki sponsorship.

 Uncertain about his future career, Ice studied real estate and started working on the side renovating and selling houses.
 In late 1995, he set up a recording studio in Miami and joined a grunge band, Pickin Scabz.
 The name was set to reflect Ice's career, and how he was healing from his suicide attempt, and that he was now "picking up the pieces".
 In 1996, longtime associate and friend Monte Lipman signed Ice for Universal Republic Records.
 He did guest vocals with no stage name for the song "Boom" by Bloodhound Gang on their CD One Fierce Beer Coaster.